cameronlai/Zemote/README.md

 Zemote attempts to solve the problem by allowing you to program your own remote control, with the use of other remote controls.
 It is designed to be simple to program and simple to use.

-#Programming a zemote control
+# Programming a zemote control
----

 1. To program a zemote controller, plug the zemote controller into your computer.